jenkinsci/pipeline-plugin/TUTORIAL.md

 A new _Workflow: Multibranch_ plugin (as of this writing still in beta) offers an even better way of versioning your Workflow, and managing your project generally.
 You need to create a distinct project type, _Multibranch Workflow_.

-When you have a multibranch workflow, the configuration screen will resemble _Groovy CPS DSL from SCM_ in that your Workflow script comes from source control, not the Jenkins job configuration.
+When you have a multibranch workflow, the configuration screen will resemble _Workflow script from SCM_ in that your Workflow script comes from source control, not the Jenkins job configuration.
 The difference is that you do not configure a single branch, but a _set_ of branches, and Jenkins creates a subproject for each branch it finds in your repository.

 For example, if you select _Git_ as the branch source (Subversion and Mercurial are also supported already), you will be prompted for the usual connection information,